Interesting Differences Between Gen Z and Previous Generations

 Political Polarization

-Political polarization has become more apparent with Gen Z, partly due to the rise of social media and digital platforms.
-While previous generations had their own political divides, Gen Z is much more vocal and engaged in political discourse.
-They are more likely to challenge traditional political norms and advocate for progressive causes.
+Political polarization has become more visible with Gen Z, which has been enhanced by social media and digital platforms.
+While other generations have had their political divergences, Gen Z seems to be much louder and actively participate in political discussion.
+They are also more willing to question traditional political norms and support progressive issues.

 Attention Spans